WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 L&D

-What is Formal Learning?
+What is formal learning?

-Formal learning is structured training that enables your team members to expand their knowledge, skills, and abilities.
+Formal learning is structured training that enables team members to expand their knowledge, skills, and abilities.
 It often comes in an instructor-led course, workshop, seminar, or training session with clear objectives and goals.

 This differs from informal learning, which is more spontaneous and organic.
-Your team members engage in informal training opportunities when they ask a colleague’s advice or read an article to help them solve a problem.
+Your team members engage in informal training when they ask a colleague’s advice or read an article to help them solve a problem.

-In other words, formal learning is workplace training provided to team members, while informal learning is a development opportunity your team members find on their own.
+In other words, formal learning is workplace training provided to team members, while informal learning is a development opportunity your team members find on their own

 Formal learning delivery methods